-Weak gravitational lensing, through the lensing of background sources by a sample of galaxies -- commonly called galaxy-galaxy lensing -- directly measures the total mass of lensing galaxies, without assuming their dynamical state \citep{Bartelmann1999, Courteau2014}, and it is currently the only method available to measure the total mass of samples of galaxies directly.
+Weak gravitational lensing, through the lensing of background sources by a sample of galaxies, which is commonly called galaxy-galaxy lensing, directly measures the total mass of lensing galaxies, without assuming their dynamical state \citep{Bartelmann1999, Courteau2014}, and it is currently the only method available to measure the total mass of samples of galaxies directly.
 Measuring the lensing signal around satellite galaxies, however, can be particularly challenging for several reasons: their small contribution to the lensing signal by the host galaxy group, source blending at small separations, and sensitivity to field galaxy contamination \citep{Sifon2018}.
-As pointed out by \citet{Sifon2015}, the latter point is quite important as the field galaxies will not be stripped and their contamination therefore complicates the interpretation of the lensing signal.
+As pointed out by \citet{Sifon2015}, the latter point is rather important as the field galaxies are not stripped and their contamination therefore complicates the interpretation of the lensing signal.

 These studies were based on tangentially averaging the shear, which washes out information for satellites to some extent.
-In \citet{Dvornik2019} we revisited the two-dimensional galaxy-galaxy lensing method \citep{Schneider1997, Heymans2006}.
+In \citet{Dvornik2019}, we revisit the two-dimensional galaxy-galaxy lensing method \citep{Schneider1997, Heymans2006}.
 This method, which tries to fit a two-dimensional shear field directly to the galaxy ellipticity measurements, was shown on simulated data to perform significantly better than the traditional one-dimensional analysis of stacked tangential shear profiles or the closely related excess surface density (ESD).
-One important advantage of the two-dimensional method lies in the fact that it exploits all the information of the actual image configuration (the model predicts the shear for each individual background galaxy image) using the galaxies' exact positions, ellipticities, magnitudes, luminosities, stellar masses, group membership information, etc., rather than using only the ensemble properties of statistically equivalent samples \citep{Schneider1997}.
+One important advantage of the two-dimensional method lies in the fact that it exploits all of the information regarding the actual image configuration (the model predicts the shear for each individual background galaxy image) using the galaxies' exact positions, ellipticities, magnitudes, luminosities, stellar masses, group membership information, etc., rather than only using the ensemble properties of statistically equivalent samples \citep{Schneider1997}.
 Moreover, the clustering of the lenses is naturally taken into account, although it is more difficult to account for the expected diversity in density profiles \citep{Hoekstra2013book}.